junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 The book says the angels might adopt their ways of manifestation by learning all animal behaviors, including but not limited to the man kind, examples including the way they tilt heads to look at target object comes from birds, most likely pigeons, they can be protective like dogs, cunning like cats, and show great connection and closeness with creatures that last as long as they do, so they may guard jellyfish and bees as closely as humans.

 The more Dean reads, the more he feels like he has to introduce Cass to whoever writes this book, it is almost as if they are literally describing Cass back to him.
 But pitifully, the behavioral descriptions are not giving enough information or indication about how exactly can they cure a sick angel.
-So Dean tosses the book aside, putting a note in his head thinking he might ask Cass some day about what's the deal with the jellyfish.
+So Dean tosses the book aside, putting a note in his head thinking he might ask Cass some day about what's the deal with jellyfish.

 The next book talks about perceived hierarchy and social structure of Heaven and Hell and their resemblance, which leads to its religious and cultural meaning.
 But Dean already notices some mistakes in the book, since he seriously doubts if any of the writers have ever run into any Prince of Hell or Knight of Hell.
 He might as well run a fact check with Cass about these things.

 The next is about angelic occupational division, followed by experimentations with angel feathers, and then more.
-Okay, Dean decides, he wants to take his words back, it stops feeling entertaining long ago, now he'd rather go out punch something.
+Okay, Dean decides, he wants to take his words back, it stops being entertaining a long ago, now he'd rather go out get some stretch or maybe punch something.
 The only thing that keeps him continue scrambling the pages is the thought that he might learn more about bits and pieces about angels -- about Cass -- that might come handy later down the road.

-By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel."
-In his brain, the meaning of that word gets rewired to -- "Cass".
+By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel".
+His brain has already rewired the meaning of that word into -- "Cass".

 Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."